Contrasting BioSolar (BSRC) and Raven Industries (RAVN)

 Raven Industries pays an annual dividend of $0.52 per share and has a dividend yield of 1.2%.
 BioSolar does not pay a dividend.
 Raven Industries pays out 45.6% of its earnings in the form of a dividend.

-BioSolar has a beta of -4.05, indicating that its share price is 505% less volatile than the S&P 500.
-Comparatively, Raven Industries has a beta of 1.54, indicating that its share price is 54% more volatile than the S&P 500.
+BioSolar has a beta of -4.05, suggesting that its share price is 505% less volatile than the S&P 500.
+Comparatively, Raven Industries has a beta of 1.54, suggesting that its share price is 54% more volatile than the S&P 500.

-This table compares BioSolar and Raven Industries’ revenue, earnings per share (EPS) and valuation.
+This table compares BioSolar and Raven Industries’ revenue, earnings per share and valuation.

 |Gross Revenue